pydata/pydata-google-auth/docs/source/contributing.rst

 Bug reports and enhancement requests
 ====================================

-Bug reports are an important part of making *pandas-gbq* more stable.
+Bug reports are an important part of making *pydata-google-auth* more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing it.
-Because many versions of *pandas-gbq* are supported, knowing version information will also identify improvements made since previous versions.
+Because many versions of *pydata-google-auth* are supported, knowing version information will also identify improvements made since previous versions.
 Trying the bug-producing code out on the *master* branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.